team

 Javiera Godoy

-Interim Senior Programme Manager, Global Development Initiative
+Programme Manager, Global Development Initiative

 She joined the CPI team in 2022.

+Javiera holds a Master of Arts in Graphic Communication Design from Central Saint Martins, University of the Arts London, and an architecture degree from Pontificia Universidad Católica de Chile.
+She is an Associate Fellow (AFHEA) of Advance HE.
 Additionally, Javiera has pursued further certifications in innovative governance of large urban systems from École Polytechnique Fédérale de Lausanne, futures thinking from the Institute for the Future, and user experience principles from the University of Michigan.

-She was Responsible Design Lecturer at London College of Communication, University of the Arts London, and currently serves as a Visiting Lecturer at the University of the Arts London and Pontificia Universidad Católica de Chile.
+Her academic contributions include serving as a Responsible Design Lecturer at London College of Communication, University of the Arts London (UAL), and she continues to teach as a Visiting Lecturer at UAL and Pontificia Universidad Católica de Chile.

 Some of Javiera’s work includes: